-At SciBite, we’ve created a range of powerful biomedical text solutions including TERMite for live semantic annotation, TExpress for text-mining and DOCStore for semantic document search.
+At SciBite, we’ve created a range of powerful biomedical text solutions, including TERMite for live semantic annotation, TExpress for text-mining and DOCStore for semantic document search.
 What’s more, our tools are specifically designed to be deployed in a wide range of different circumstances.
-We have many users who run TERMite via python, java, Pipeline Pilot or web user interface, followed by manipulation in tools like Excel and Spotfire.
+We have many users who run TERMite via Python, Java, Pipeline Pilot, or web user interface, followed by manipulation in tools like Excel and Spotfire.

 All of our software is based on Java and can run almost anywhere using a tried and tested scalable base.
-This also lends to one of the most popular advantages of TERMite, that customers can leverage the power of a big server where available but can also use exactly the same software on a laptop when away from the corporate network.
+This also leads to one of the most popular advantages of TERMite, that customers can leverage the power of a big server where available but can also use exactly the same software on a laptop when away from the corporate network.

-A frequent question from new customers concerns the use of cloud-deployments such as Amazon Web Services, Virtual Machines and related modern deployment tools such as Docker, we’ve made sure our products support all of these deployment modes.
+A frequent question from new customers concerns the use of cloud deployments such as Amazon Web Services, Virtual Machines , and related modern deployment tools such as Docker, we’ve made sure our products support all of these deployment modes.
 This cloud-ready strategy means it’s easy to spin up and down instances linked to demand.

 A major architectural decision concerns the storage of semantically indexed data.
-Just to recap, TERMite is a state-less API to which you pass a chunk of biomedical text and it passes back a set of detailed annotations and relationships between the genes, drugs, adverse events, companies, procedures and many other key entities in the space.
-As a simple restful API there is 1 step – sending the text, and that’s it, no pre-configuration or setup is required.
+Just to recap, TERMite is a state-less API to which you pass a chunk of biomedical text, and it passes back a set of detailed annotations and relationships between the genes, drugs, adverse events, companies, procedures, and many other key entities in the space.
+As a simple restful API, there is 1 step – sending the text, and that’s it, no pre-configuration or setup is required.